cs4620/Spring2021/DayReview.md

 - Activity: Demonstrate subdivision surfaces, curves and surfaces, and metaballs

 ## Day 5 - 2021-01-26

 - Students understand it takes more time to rasterize triangles than it does no run a fragment shader
 - Students understand the light bounces and what affects that has (the ceiling is not black)
 - Students understand how ambient light is used to illuminate an object
 - Students understand that light received is proportional to the normal of the surface and the direction to the light
 - Students understand the sine function, and when to use it
 - Students understand the cosine function, and when to use it
 - Students understand than the atan function is faulty
 - Students understand the correct use of the atan2 function.
 - Students can explain what a point light is.
 - Students can explain what a directional (sun) light is.
 - Students can explain what a spot light is.
 - Students can explain what an area light is.
 - Students can describe the difference between hard and soft shadows

 ## Day 6 - 2021-01-28

 - Students understand how light reflects off a purely diffuse surface
 - Students understand how light reflects off a purely reflective surface
 - Student can calculate the angle of reflection given a light source and a normal
 - Student undestand the conecpt behind Phong Shading.
 - Students can explain sub-surface scattering

- -
+## Day 7 - 2021-02-02

+- Students are famiiliar with the UV coordinate system
+- Students understand how UV coordinates map a 2D image onto a 3D mesh.
+- Students understand how changing UV coordinates affects an object's appearance
+- Students are familiar with basic projection operators (cube, cylinder, sphere)
+- Students are familiar with dynanmic remeshing (sculpting tools)
+- Students understand the power-of-two convention in image map sizes
+- Activity: Compare UV mapping to wrapping presents
+- Activity: Review various map projections, https://bl.ocks.org/syntagmatic/ba569633d51ebec6ec6e

 #
 https://www.youtube.com/embed/YZQn5ivP6to